-This antiquated set-up relies to a great extent on human input, which means a higher margin of error.
+This legacy set-up relies to a great extent on human input, which means a higher margin of error and heavier workloads.
 When dealing with the quality of your business’s services or products, errors should not be tolerated.
 In addition to errors, these old-fashioned quality management techniques are prone to inefficiency and risk, and they’re entirely reactive in nature.

 Just because it has always been done a certain way does not mean it is still the best way.
 Businesses that do not adapt to the modern technological landscape are being left behind as competitors and peers move to modern, technology-driven solutions.